Strength Training Benefits

 P.S.
 I am developing a coaching section to this site for those of you who want a little more one-on-one guidance and I’ll definitely keep the fee minimal so everyone can afford it.

 The benefits of strength training are simply far too great to ignore regardless of your age and sex.
 The more consistent you are with your training, the more you will benefit especially as you age.
-If you’re too intimidated or not sure about your training regimen then check out the numerous workout routines in the workouts and training section of the site and stay tuned for the coaching section coming very shortly.
+If you’re too intimidated or not sure about your training regimen then check out the numerous workout routines in the workouts section of the site and stay tuned for the coaching section coming very shortly.

 Have any questions about strength training benefits your routine or want to suggest ideas for the coaching program?
 Please leave a comment below…